Perfect Moist and Fluffy Vanilla Cupcakes

 What You’ll Need

-Here’s what you’ll need to make these moist vanilla cupcakes.
-You probably have most of the ingredients in your kitchen already.
+Here’s what you’ll need to make these simple vanilla cupcakes from scratch.
+You probably have most of the ingredients already in your kitchen.
 Be sure to scroll to the recipe card below for precise measurements.

-• All-purpose flour – Be sure to measure your flour accurately, so you don’t end up with a dry cake.
+• All-purpose flour – Be sure to measure the flour accurately, so you don’t end up with a dry cake.
 I always recommend a food scale, but the spoon and level method is also an option.

 • Unsalted butter – No need to bring it to room temperature.
-You’ll be melting it for an easy mixing method.
+You’ll be melting it for the easy mixing method.

-• Sugar – Sugar not only adds sweetness, but also moisture and it affects the final texture of the cupcake.
+• Sugar – Granulated sugar not only adds sweetness, but also moisture, and it affects the final texture of the cupcake.

-• Vanilla extract – A good quality vanilla extract is perfect for a vanilla focused cupcake.
+• Vanilla extract – A good quality vanilla extract is perfect for a vanilla-focused cupcake.
+You could also use an equal amount of vanilla paste.

 • Eggs – Be sure to use large eggs, not small or extra large.

-• Sour cream – I like the extra flavor that the sour cream adds, but if you aren’t a sour cream fan, you can replace it with additional milk.
+• Sour cream – I like the extra moisture and richness sour cream adds to these cupcakes.
+However, if you aren’t a sour cream fan or don’t have it in the fridge, you can replace it with additional milk or Greek yogurt.

 • Milk – I recommend using 2% milk or whole milk.

-How To Make Vanilla Cupcakes
+How To Make Vanilla Cupcakes Without a Mixer

-These vanilla cupcakes are so easy to make!
+These simple vanilla cupcakes come together quickly.
+The batter is easy enough to mix by hand, though a mixer does come in handy when whipping the frosting.
 Here’s a quick look at how to do it.
 For more thorough instructions, scroll to the recipe card below.

-• Combine the dry ingredients.
 Whisk together the flour, baking powder, baking soda, and salt.

-• Combine the wet ingredients.
-Whisk together the melted butter, sugar, and vanilla extract.
-Whisk in the eggs followed by the sour cream and then the milk.
+Whisk in the eggs, followed by the sour cream, then the milk.

-• Put it all together.
-Whisk the dry ingredients into the wet ingredients.
+Mix the dry ingredients into the wet ingredients.

-• Bake.
-Fill the cupcake liners about 3/4 full and bake for 18-20 minutes.
+Fill the cupcake liners about 3/4 full.

 • Make the frosting.
 Beat the butter until smooth.
-Mix in half of the powdered sugar followed by the vanilla, 1-2 tablespoons heavy cream, and the salt.
+Mix in half of the powdered sugar, followed by the vanilla, 1-2 tablespoons heavy cream, and the salt.
 Finally, mix in the remaining powdered sugar.

 • Get the consistency right.
 You can add a little extra heavy cream if you would like a thinner frosting.